Mount File Storage

 kubectl apply -f <persistent_volume.yaml>Specify

-<persistent_volume.yaml>is the name of the manifest yaml file to create the PersistentVolume. -
+<persistent_volume.yaml>— the name of the yaml file with the manifest to create the PersistentVolume. -

 kubectl get pv